The Knight in the Panther's Skin: Context and time

 The poem was written during the Golden Age of the Kingdom of Georgia and the reign of Queen Tamar, who was enthroned by her father King George III of Georgia.
 Tamar was celebrated by poets for her beauty, intelligence, and diplomatic skills.
 She expanded the Georgian kingdom to its historical maximum, repulsed invasions, and established protectorates over many area Muslim and Christian lands.
 Under her reign, the economy prospered.
 Georgian trading caravans reached Ayyubid Egypt, the Kievan Rus, and the Byzantine Empire.
 Medieval science developed, and the largest monasteries and churches in Georgia were built.
 Secular literature developed to the point of equaling the greatest religious texts.

 Against the backdrop of this "remarkable growth", Shota Rustaveli composed his poem.
-Rustaveli, born in Rustavi, a Meskhetian village, was close to King Tamar and possibly served as her treasurer.
+Rustaveli, born in Rustavi, a Meskhetian village, was close to Queen Tamar and possibly served as her treasurer.
 He likely participated in many military campaigns.
 The stories in his poem are set in faraway lands, but his allegorical representations of contemporaneous Georgia are recognizable.
 For instance, he refers to wine culture and a female king who became an heir of her father.

 In the prologue, Rustaveli says that he wrote this poem to praise the "King" Tamar.

 And in the epilogue (given here with a formal paraphrase), he praises the queen's king consort David Soslan.